Chapter 5. Shared storage

-The Red Hat Update Appliance (RHUA) and content delivery servers (CDSs) need a shared storage volume that is accessible by both.
-Red Hat Gluster Storage is provided with Red Hat Enterprise Linux (RHEL) 7, but you can use any Network File System (NFS) solution.
+The Red Hat Update Appliance (RHUA) and content delivery servers (CDSs) need a shared storage volume that both can access.
+Red Hat Gluster Storage is provided with Red Hat Enterprise Linux (RHEL) 7, but you can use any network file system (NFS) solution.

 5.1.
 Gluster Storage